hjwp/marriage-figaro-norway/act4.md

 nuovo Vulcan del secolo
 in rete la potrò.

-  So, beautiful Venus has come to meet Mars.
+> So, beautiful Venus
+> has come to meet proud Mars.
-  But Vulcan will catch them in his net!
+> But wily Vulcan will
+> catch them in his net!

 SUSANNA: